rabbitboots/quick_print/README.md

 ## Formatted Writing Functions

 These do not convert values to strings, and are programmed to support `coloredtext` sequences.
-Unlike the plain functions, these take only one string or `coloredtext` sequence per call.
+Unlike the plain functions, they take only one string or `coloredtext` sequence per call.

 ### qp:writefSingle

 Prints one string or `coloredtext` sequence using formatting features provided by `love.graphics.printf()`.
-This function assumes that the text will not exceed one line (or that the caller is not concerned if it happens to wrap.)
-If you use align modes other than `"left"`, you must set a sensible reference width (`qp.ref_w`), or else the text will render infinitely to the right.
-This function is also affected by virtual tab stop state, and it does not advance the X cursor.
-Finally, it checks `qp.pf_justify_threshold` to auto-set the `"justify"` align mode if the text width is close enough to the reference width.
+This function assumes that the text will not exceed one line (or that the caller is not concerned if it happens to wrap).
+If you use align modes other than `"left"`, you must set a reference width (`qp.ref_w`), or else the text will render infinitely to the right.
+This function is also affected by virtual tab stop state.
+It does not advance the X cursor.

 `qp:writefSingle(text, align)`